-To access the report modules that can be included in the final printed report, select Reports from the Review toolbar or open the Reports window.
+To access the report modules that can be included in the final printed report, open the Reports window.
 The report modules that are available for the current patient are listed in the right half of the Reports window.
 They may include:

 - Patient Information.
-This has a standard front-page format, with the report heading, the information entered in the Patient Information window, and the Report Summary. - Comments Page.
-This also contains some clerical information about the patient, along with a large area for comments that were typed in the Comment window of the Report Summary. - List of Diary Events.
-This lists the time-ofday and symptom for each entry in the Diary Symptoms window accessible from the Patient Information window. - Hourly Rhythm Page.
-(Pro) This lists the rhythm type manually entered in the General table in Tables window, using the Edit window.
+The front page of report as determined by the Report Summary selection.
+It includes the Patient Information, a Summary, and the Summary text entered by user on the View Summary window. - Comments Page.
+Includes Patient Information and a large area for comments entered by user on the that were typed in the Comments text entered by the user on the View Summary window. - List of Diary Events.
+Lists the time-of-day and symptom for each entry in the Diary Symptoms window accessible from the Patient Information window. - Hourly Rhythm Page.
+(Pro) Lists the rhythm type manually entered in the General table in Tables window, using the Edit window. - Settings Page.
+(Pro) Includes entries from the Scanning Criteria window and their settings for the patient.